Axlefublr/axlefublr.github.io/content/fish-function-meta/index.md

 If I wanted to edit the behavior of `catait`, for example, I would edit it here and then run the script, updating the *stored* `catait` in the process. \
 I like to keep the functions sorted alphabetically for easier organization, but that's optional.

-`funcsave` makes a status message saying “your function x got saved to ~/.config/fish/functions/x.fish” which is fine interactively, but annoying when using this workflow.
+`funcsave` makes a status message saying “your function x got saved to ~/.config/fish/functions/x.fish” which is fine interactively, but annoying when it fills your screen.
-I run the script *from my editor*, so I see a comically long output of `funcsave`s when I do. \
-That's why I put `>/dev/null` after every `funcsave`: to silence that message.
+So I put `>/dev/null` after every `funcsave` to silence that output.
-The `--save` of `alias` is effectively a `funcsave` too; so I silence it there as well.
+The `--save` of `alias` is effectively a `funcsave`; so I silence that too.

-In my [dotfiles repo](https://github.com/Axlefublr/dotfiles), I make a [subdirectory called fun/](https://github.com/Axlefublr/dotfiles/tree/main/fish/fun), where I store all such function-defining scripts.
+In my [dotfiles repo](https://github.com/Axlefublr/dotfiles), I make a [subdirectory called fun/](https://github.com/Axlefublr/dotfiles/tree/main/fish/fun), where I store all such function-defining scripts{{fn(i=3)}}.
-I add it to `$PATH` by running `fish_add_path ~/fes/dot/fish/fun`, so that every function-making script I can execute in my terminal with *just* its name, without needing to point to its full path.

-❗path caveat should be a footnote

-Using separate scripts, I get to define the categories that I split my functions to, basically.
-Although just using one ginormous function-defining script is honestly viable too.

 I use builtin.fish for builtin fish functions, such as `fish_greeting`, `fish_title`, etc. \
 Due to how huge it is, prompt.fish is a separate file for my custom fish shell prompt. \